 - Seize networking opportunities

-At the end of the day, the best way to impress your boss is to show that you’re truly invested in your job.
-You have to combine many different elements that show you care about being a great employee and an asset to the company.
+The best way to impress your boss is to show that you’re genuinely invested in your job.
+You must combine many elements that show you care about being a great employee and an asset to the company.